-So without further adieu, Maia, you will be the first to go.
-Your line is now unmuted, and please go ahead, give us your presentation of five minutes.
+Without further ado, Maia, you will be the first to go.
+Your line is now unmuted, please go ahead, give us your presentation of five minutes.
 Thank you.

 I guess you all scanned my words, but if you want - (Inaudible) - slides.

 The first what for?
 Software engineering and assurance standpoint, metrics (Inaudible).
 It's important to have a measure.
 I believe it's important to calculate (audio breaking up)

 I will talk about the difficulties found (Inaudible) - but not enough for large-scale evaluation.
 And then extra parameters.
 (Inaudible) - apart from the research.

 Use of criteria and - (Inaudible) - AAA - (Inaudible) - some ideas to make this approach.
 First, the categorization.
 Here I have to develop a bit more.
 We need the scope of metrics.
 We can include them in automatic (Inaudible).

 I have derived a basic metrics, only used - (Inaudible) - automatically.
 (Inaudible)

 Then the semantic - (audio breaking up) - pragmatic measurements and tests.

 Limit the scope of the metrics input will facilitate their inclusion, tools and evaluations, and therefore, any evaluation tools could calculate metrics at a known level of accuracy.